TL;DR

 - Connect to your email platform via integrations or copy the draft to your sending tool

-Operations is where small businesses lose the most time to manual processes.
-Invoice chasing, inventory tracking, and vendor management are tedious, error-prone, and low-value — but they cannot be skipped.
-AI handles them in the background.
+Operations is where small businesses lose the most time to work that produces nothing: invoice chasing, inventory counts, vendor comparisons.
+It is tedious, it is error-prone, and it cannot be skipped.
+It can be moved into the background.

 7. Invoice Processing and Payment Reminders